xKesvaL/design/README.md

 ```

 Now you can use the utilies everywhere prefixed with `u.`, for example, `@include u.mq(md) { ...code }`.

+## Why is `X` not included ?

+I want to keep the package lightweight and only include things that I use in every project.
+Everything else that I need that, for example, requires JavaScript (such as a dropdown), I will have in my [SvelteKit Starter](https://github.com/xKesvaL/starter-svelte).
+You might want to check it out, everything is already set up for you.
+Even internationalization.

 ## Fonts